Sir Maurice Berkeley1

 M, #27955, b.
 1472, d.
 22 January 1532/33

-Thomas Berkeley, 5th Lord Berkeley was born in 1472 at Thornbury, Gloucestershire, England.1 He was the son of Sir Maurice Berkeley and Isabel Meade.1 He married, firstly, Eleanor Constable, daughter of Sir Marmaduke Constable and Joyce Stafford, between 1504 and 1505.2 He married, secondly, Cicely Arnold in 1526.2 He died on 22 January 1532/33 at Mangotsfield, Bristol, Gloucestershire, England.2 He was buried at St. Augustine's, Bristol, Gloucestershire, England.2 His will (dated 28 April 1532 to 11 January 1532/3) was probated on 6 June 1533.2
+Thomas Berkeley, 5th Lord Berkeley was born in 1472 at Thornbury, Gloucestershire, EnglandG.1 He was the son of Sir Maurice Berkeley and Isabel Meade.1 He married, firstly, Eleanor Constable, daughter of Sir Marmaduke Constable and Joyce Stafford, between 1504 and 1505.2 He married, secondly, Cicely Arnold in 1526.2 He died on 22 January 1532/33 at Mangotsfield, Bristol, EnglandG.2 He was buried at St. Augustine's, Bristol, EnglandG.2 His will was proven (by probate) on 6 June 1533.2

-Thomas Berkeley, 5th Lord Berkeley also went by the nick-name of Thomas 'the Sheep Master'.1 He was invested as a Knight on 9 September 1513 from the Earl of Surrey.2 He fought in the Battle of Flodden on 9 September 1513.2 He held the office of Constable of Berkeley Castle on 15 May 1514.2 He held the office of Sheriff of Gloucestershire between November 1522 and November 1523.2 He succeeded to the title of 5th Lord Berkeley [E., 1421] on 12 September 1523, by writ.1
+Thomas Berkeley, 5th Lord Berkeley also went by the nick-name of Thomas 'the Sheep Master'.1 He was appointed Knight on 9 September 1513 from the Earl of Surrey.2 He fought in the Battle of Flodden on 9 September 1513.2 He held the office of Constable of Berkeley Castle on 15 May 1514.2 He held the office of Sheriff of Gloucestershire between November 1522 and November 1523.2 He succeeded as the 5th Lord Berkeley [E., 1421] on 12 September 1523.1 His last will was dated from 28 April 1532 to 11 January 1532/33.

 Citations